tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - The HUD now shows stamina and bioenergy percentages below the bars if enabled.
     - Added alternate weapon offsets to hide many of the visible seams or missing parts of weapon viewmodels.
     - Weapons that don't use ammo (such as melee weapons) no longer show the Ammo element on the HUD.
+    - Modified Weapons will appear with a "+" icon on the belt and in the inventory screen to differentiate them from unmodded ones.
     - Augmentation Wheel improvements
         - While in the augmentation screen, use middle-click on an active augmentation to add or remove it from the augmentation wheel.
         - By default all augmentations will appear on the wheel.